auroraingebrigtsen/bayesian-structure-learning/README.md

 - To generate these files, run: `write_local_scores.py` pointing it to the dataset you want to process.
 This will create the `local_scores/` folder (if it does not exist) and write the `.jaa` file for you.
 Alternatively, this step can be included in the main loop.

-- The data itself can either be retrieved from the pygobnilp subrepo, available in the folder: `pygobnilp/data/`.
-- Alternatively, datasets can be placed in the `data/`-folder.
+- The data itself can either be retrieved from the pygobnilp subrepo, available in the folder: `pygobnilp/data/`. or custom datasets can be placed in the `data/`-folder.

-- If you want to generate your own data into  the `data/`-folder, use the  `sample_data.py` script.
+- If you want to generate your own data from a given bayesian network into  the `data/`-folder, use the  `sample_data.py` script.
 This assumes a `.bif`-file specifying the network exists in the `networks/`-folder.

 ### Implementation
 - `silander_myllymaki.py` contains an implementation of the algorithm described in: